Curator ・ Researcher ・ Writer working across Japan and South Korea.

 Nishinari has long been referred to as a “problem area” in Osaka.
 It is often summarized through the postwar histories of poverty, labor, and riots in Japan.
 But what I encountered there felt somewhat different.

-I will write about Nishinari.
+I want to try speaking about Nishinari.

 Tsutenkaku Observatory in 2025.

-The area, once known as Kamagasaki, was later renamed the “Airin district,” but the people who live there still use the old name.
+Although the area once known as Kamagasaki was officially renamed the Airin district, many who live there still use its former name.

 A wall in Nishinari.
 One of the most well-known.